Tea fans, it is time to face an uncomfortable truth about our passion, and the truth is as follows:

-In comparison to other types of camellia tea, manufacture of white tea is indeed very simple.
-For example, black, green, and oolong teas each have a step in which withered leaf is physically manipulated, or rolled, by either hand or machine.
+In comparison to other types of camellia tea, the manufacture of white tea is indeed simple.
+Black, green, and oolong teas, for example, each have at least one step where the withered leaf is physically manipulated by either hand or machine.

-The point of all the added handling is to release phytochemicals from within leaf tissues.
-Rolling and heating ruptures cell walls and cell organelles, which in turn mixes together plant compounds such as enzymes and antioxidants.
+The point of all the added handling in other teas is to release phytochemicals from within leaf tissues.
+Rolling and heating of the leaf rupture cell walls and cell vacuoles, which in turn allows the mixing of enzymes, polyphenols, and antioxidants.

 The White Tea Secret: Less is More

 By now you’re probably asking how white tea can be worth drinking since it gets so little processing.